 There are many different things you can do to get rid of oil stains from these various surfaces.
-Below we outline some ideas to safely remove oil staines from concrete, carpet, and clothing; Three of the main places you find unwanted oil on a daily basis.
+Below we outline some ideas to safely remove oil stains from concrete, carpet, and clothing; Three of the main places you find unwanted oil on a regular basis.

 Removing Motor Oil Stains from Concrete

 Oil stains on an otherwise clean driveway stand out, and not in a good way.
 To minimize or eliminate oil stains on a concrete surface, you can absorb the worst of it with sawdust or kitty litter.
 After you’ve completely saturated the oil spot, sweep it up and put it in the trash.